48 Hours in Chicago: Things to Do in Chicago

 This award-winning space was built to represent the new millennium and is the most liked attraction in the Midwest.

-Millennium Park is free to enter and has bold public art, mesmerizing architecture, and some futuristic initiatives.
-For instance, the 2.5-acre Lurie Garden is part of the world’s largest green roof, whereas the McDonald’s Cycle Center is a modern indoor bike station that offers rental, repair, and many more services for Chicago’s cyclists.
+Millennium Park is free to enter and has bold public art, mesmerizing architecture, and futuristic initiatives.
+For instance, the 2.5-acre Lurie Garden is part of the world’s largest green roof.
+In contrast, the McDonald’s Cycle Center is a modern indoor bike station that offers rental, repair, and many more services for Chicago’s cyclists.

-Remember to visit the Jay Pritzker Pavilion; it is Frank Gehry’s renowned outdoor music pavilion and is the showpiece of Chicago’s Millennium Park.
+Remember to visit the Jay Pritzker Pavilion; it is Frank Gehry’s renowned outdoor music pavilion and is Chicago’s Millennium Park showpiece.

 Lincoln Park Zoo